Right to Repairs as a Tenant

 What kinds of repairs is my landlord required to make?

-The law requires your landlord to repair conditions that affect the physical health and safety of ordinary tenants.
-These could include things like roaches, rats, sewage leaks, roof leaks, faulty electrical wiring, and normal wear and tear to the unit (such as ripped carpeting or broken flooring).
+The law requires your landlord to repair conditions that affect ordinary tenants' physical health and safety.
+These could include roaches, rats, sewage leaks, roof leaks, faulty electrical wiring, and normal wear and tear to the unit (such as ripped carpeting or broken flooring).
 Landlords are not required to provide security guards.
 Depending on where you live, local housing laws may hold landlords to higher repair standards.
 People with disabilities may have the right to additional repairs.
-Landlords must also repair damage caused by emergency situations like fire, hailstorms, hurricanes, and flooding.
-In these cases, the landlord can wait to make repairs until the property damage claim is paid by the insurance company.
+Landlords must also repair damage caused by emergencies like fires, hailstorms, hurricanes, and flooding.
+In these cases, the landlord can wait to make repairs until the insurance company pays the property damage claim.
 If your unit is uninhabitable because of a fire, for example, you can terminate your lease without penalty if you do it in writing.

 See the Austin Tenants' Council website for more information on what conditions a landlord must provide.